About the Buchan Library

 When the Elphinstone Institute was first set up, the seminal folklorist David Buchan was appointed Director Designate.
 Buchan graduated with a PhD from the University of Aberdeen, and this position would have enabled his return to Aberdeen to pursue a life-long interest in the folklore of the North-East.
 Sadly, David Buchan passed away before being able to take up the directorship of the Institute.
 After his death in 1994, his wife, the notable folklorist Diane Goldstein, generously bequeathed his library to the Elphinstone Institute.
 The Buchan Library is now a vital part of the University of Aberdeen's Folklore collection.

-The Buchan Library, which is held within the Elphinstone Institute, is available for the consultation of books and journals during term time from 9:00–5:00, Monday to Friday.
-As there are occasionally tutorials held in the library, especially on Tuesdays and Thursdays, we advise you to contact the administrator, Alison Sharman, prior to your visit.
+The Buchan Library, which is held within the Elphinstone Institute, is available by appointment for the consultation of books and journals during term time from 10:00am–4:00pm, Monday to Friday.
+Please contact the administrator, Alison Sharman, prior to your visit.